When does Strictly Come Dancing start tonight?

 Here’s everything you need to know...

-Sunday’s (9 October) results show tonight begins at 7.15pm and will see the audience votes combined with the judges’ scors to determine the bottom two couples.
+Sunday’s (9 October) results show tonight begins at 7.20pm and will see the audience votes combined with the judges’ scores to determine the bottom two couples.

 Those in the bottom two will have a dance off, the loser of which will be sent home as the first star to be eliminated from Strictly 2022.